bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

     the partial differentiation of :math:`f(q) = q`.
 The notation seems a bit messy, I did a double take when I first saw it, but hopefully this makes it clear as mud.

-Equations 20 and 21 are called *Hamtilton's equations*, which will allow us to compute the equation of motion as we did in the previous two methods.
-The next example shows this in more detail.

 .. admonition:: Example 3: A Simple Harmonic Oscillator using Hamiltonian mechanics.